omyokun/tale/README.md

 └── baseline_predictions.json
 ```

-`summary.json` reports the baseline, final, BEST, and BSBA layer sets using 0-indexed layer ids.

 ## Slurm

-The search was run on 1 A100 80GB GPU in the paper experiments.
-Use the Slurm script as a template and adjust `#SBATCH --gres` if your cluster uses a different GPU resource name.
+In the paper experiments, the search was performed using a single NVIDIA A100 80GB GPU.
+You may use the provided Slurm script as a template and modify it according to the configuration, resource limits, and scheduling policies of your own cluster.

 ```bash
 MODEL_PATH=<MODEL_PATH_OR_HF_ID> \